-who cause damage, we may sometimes have to deal with snakes in the garden. take a few minutes to think ahead in case you happen to see some type of snake in or around your planting area. this is likely, as snakes like cool, freshly turned soil and moisture.
+Along with pests and animals that cause damage, we may sometimes have to deal with snakes in the garden.
+Take a few minutes to think ahead in case you happen to see some type of snake in or around your planting area.
+This is likely, as snakes like cool, freshly turned soil and moisture.

 Information about garden snakes says this type is especially likely to be in your yard, or near your pond or stream.
 Often, several huddle together, under leaves or broken branches.
 Sometimes, you may see them sunning on rocks.
 Garden snakes are said to be the most primitive type.
 Keep reading to learn more about garden snakes.

 It is important to be familiar with the appearance of a garden snake, so that it doesn’t frighten you.
 What does a garden snake look like?
 These small snakes are generally no more than two to three feet (.61-.91 m.) long with lengthwise markings in yellow, red or white.

 There are a number of types of garden snakes, differing by location.
 These are non-venomous snakes, so there is no need to destroy them.
 Unlike some other snakes, babies of garden snakes are born alive, not in eggs to hatch.